lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ## Testing

-> This was added after Lem 2.1.

-For now, Lem testing of Common Lisp is split in two approaches:
-- buffer-oriented (using detective):

-    It uses buffer references to get information about the tests in the buffer and send information to the an active REPL.

-- connection-oriented (using the connection with micros):

-    It uses `micros` to communicate with the underlying connection to send commands and uses custom visual for each tests.

-### Detective testing

-It works with-in the current buffer, it's configure by default to work with the rove testing framework, but it can be adapted to work with others, changing the value of the variable `*run-test-function-name*` for single test run and `*run-suite-test-function-name*` for running a test suite.

-The commands available are:
-- `M-x lisp-test-run-current`: Sends the current test to run on the REPL.
-- `M-x lisp-test-run-buffer`: Select a test in the buffer to run.
-- `M-x lisp-test-run-suite`: Run the current buffer suite (define on the top of the buffer).

 ### Using micro with test-runner

 It works by using the underlying connection to the lisp server,for now, it only works with the rove